prateeksawhney97/People-Counter-Application-Using-Intel-OpenVINO-Toolkit/README.md

 TensorFlow Object Detection Model Zoo (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) contains many pre-trained models on the coco dataset.
 Ssd_inception_v2_coco and faster_rcnn_inception_v2_coco performed good as compared to rest of the models, but, in this project, faster_rcnn_inception_v2_coco is used which is fast in detecting people with less errors.
 Intel openVINO already contains extensions for custom layers used in TensorFlow Object Detection Model Zoo.

+The model can't be the existing models provided by Intel.
+SO, converting the TensorFlow model to Intermediate Representation (IR) or OpenVINO IR format.
+The command used is given below:-

 ### Comparing Model Performance